 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Zagreb, the capital of Croatia, pulses with life.
 It has all the tell-tale signs of a true European metropolis.
-It’s rich in history, has beautiful architecture, boasts a plethora of cafes and features a humming public transportation network.
-Visitors can see it all on our DIY Free Zagreb Walking Tour.
+Many of the best sights are hidden in the Old Town Zagreb lanes and strolling on foot is the best way to discover them.
+Visitors can see it all on our DIY Free Zagreb Walking Tour!

-Old Town Zagreb Walking Tour FREE
+Old Town Zagreb Walking Tour for Free

-Zagreb is a top destination in Croatia.
+Zagreb is a Top Destination in Croatia.
 The city is sprawling – but the historic center is walkable and compact.
 Long ago two medieval towns, Gradec and Kaptol, merged; creating what is today’s Zagreb city center.
-Many of the best sights are hidden in the Old Town Zagreb lanes.
+Fellow travelers can follow in our footsteps on our Self-Guided Zagreb Walking Tour for free!

-Free Walking Tours Zagreb
+Other Walking Tours of Zagreb

 Zagreb Walking Tour Details